4.72 from 28 votes

 I usually only glaze the biscuits we plan on eating right away.
 If you’re planning on keeping some for later they will taste best if you glaze them right before you eat them.
 This same glaze also works for other quick pastries, try it with an Apple Turnover with Pie Crust.

-Blueberry Lemon Biscuit Variation
+Blueberry Lemon Biscuit Variations

 To make this biscuit have more of a lemon blueberry flavor, add the zest from one lemon to the glaze.
 It makes a lemon blueberry biscuit that is heaven, and perfect for spring or summer!